Environmental Conservation

 Forestry and Lumber Production

 Students operate chain saws to fell trees, buck up lumber and limb trees.
 They learn and operate the band saw mill and edger to produce graded lumber that is used primarily on campus.
-They will spend time in the woods studying silvaculture, wildlife and fauna.
+They will spend time in the woods studying silviculture, wildlife and fauna.
 Highly qualified completers may take the NY State Game of Logging exam and may receive a technical endorsement on their high school diploma.

 Heavy Equipment Operation